Girl-Code-It/Opportunity-Calendar-Frontend/README.md

 Step 4: On command prompt under your cloned folder directory path, run 'npm install' to install all the dependencies.

-Step 5: Finally run '$npm start' to start the application.
+Step 5: Finally run 'npm start' to start the application.

 Step 6: Visit localhost:3000 in your browser.